EDCG 504 Law and Ethics in School Counseling (3 credits)

 Organization and administration of guidance and counseling services in the schools.
 Includes program planning, coordination, supervision, budgeting and evaluation.

-Supervised field experience in a K-12 public school setting under the supervision of an experienced Pupil Personnel Services credential holder at either an elementary, middle school or high school, with 200-400 field hours required.
-Advisor approval and application are required.
+Supervised field experience in a K-12 public school setting under the supervision of an experienced Pupil Personnel Services credential holder at either an elementary, middle school or high school, with 300-500 field hours required.
+Approved Fieldwork application required.
 (Graded P/NC only).

-Supervised field experience in a K-12 public school setting under the supervision of an experienced Pupil Personnel Services credential holder at either an elementary, middle school or high school, with 200-400 field hours required.
+Supervised field experience in a K-12 public school setting under the supervision of an experienced Pupil Personnel Services credential holder at either an elementary, middle school or high school, with 300-500 field hours required.
 The school level must differ from that in 533.
-The combined number of field hours required for the two courses (533 and 534) is 600.
+The combined number of field hours required for the two courses (533 and 534) is 800.
 The two courses may not be taken concurrently.
-Advisor approval and application are required.
+Approved fieldwork application required.
 Prerequisite: EDCG 533.
 (Graded P/NC only).

 EDCG 554 Educational Measurement (3 credits)

 Assessment of typical and atypical pupils, including the preparation, selection, administration, scoring, and interpretation of culturally appropriate normed and criterion-referenced individual and group tests.